open-quantum-safe/tsc/security/response-process.md

 - If necessary, prepare and publish a security release.
 - Add specifics about the patch to the security advisory text (commit hash and version information).
 - Publish the security advisory.
+- Publicize the security advisory via the oqs-security-announce@lists.pqca.org mailing list.

 The security advisory should be published only after the patch has been merged and, if applicable, a security release has been published.
 Whether or not a security release is required is left to the discretion of the VMT.

-COMMENT:
-Apart from publishing the security advisory, should we publicize the fix in any other way?

 ## 6. Feedback